NANCY BUECHE

 She had the gift to honor the child in her and to express it fully and at the same time be a mature, responsible companion for those she lived with.

+She loved to screen the papers for bargains.
 Enjoyed herself and others when she went into every attraction at the fairs.

 When she liked something she liked it with everything in her, and when she loved, she loved with full dedication.